-Social anxiety is a common disorder that causes fear and anxiety before or during social situations like talking to new people, speaking in public, answering questions in class, talking on the phone, dating, and even eating in public.
-The person has an extreme fear of being ridiculed, judged, or humiliated during any of these social activities.
-Being rejected or embarrassed can cause such a panic in some people that they may not be able to go out in public at all.
-This fear can also manifest itself in physical symptoms such as pain or nausea, which prevent the person from being able to attend class, get a job, or have a relationship with anyone.
+People with social anxiety often have an extreme fear of being ridiculed, judged, or humiliated during any of these social activities.
+They may worry people hate them.
+The fear of being rejected or embarrassed can cause such a panic that some people may not be able to go out in public at all.
+This fear can also manifest itself in physical symptoms such as pain or nausea, which prevent the person from being able to attend class, make new friends, get a job, talk to people, or have relationships.

 Some of the symptoms of social anxiety include:

 - Agitation and anger